Nine Burning Questions About Cancer

 7. Why do people facing cancer talk so much about hope?

 Most people never really think much about hope until theirs is threatened.
 And something like cancer definitely threatens a person’s hope!
 Cancer wakes us up to just how important hope is.
-To explore more read, “The Importance of Hope” in the Pathway to Hope.
+To explore more read, “Why We Need Hope” in the Pathway to Hope.

 8. How will my spirituality or faith help me on this journey?